 The school policy regarding leave of absence in term time states that in line with our Local Authority a leave of absence in term time will not be authorised unless exceptional circumstances exist.

-A leave of absence request form must be completed by parents/carers the form can be downloaded using the link below:
+A leave of absence request form must be completed by parents/carers the form is available at the school office.

 Parents/carers should note the following: